 Instructions

-- Cream the butter, sugar, and cocoa powder together until well blended.
+- Cream the butter, sugar, and cocoa powder together in a large mixing bowl until well blended.
 Add the cornstarch and flour and mix the dough together until thoroughly combined.
 Cover tightly and refrigerate for at least 2 hours, or longer if desired.

 - Form small heaps with the dough on a parchment lined baking sheet.
 I used a 1" scoop.
 Bake for about 13 minutes.
 Cool slightly on the pan, and then on a rack.
 Be careful, these cookies are delicate.